SpencerMullen/MusicWebsite/README.md

 This site was made by Spencer Mullen to track some of his music reviews!

 ## Site Deployment
-Frontend and Backend are both hosted on render
+Frontend and Backend are both hosted on render.
+The site is deployed live!
 - https://music-list-frontend.onrender.com/

 ## Quick Start